 In the 1800s and 1900s, many Welsh families left for North America, in search of land, work, and freedom.
 Those who made the trip successfully helped contribute to the growth of industry, commerce, and the cultural heritage of both Canada and the United States.
 In the immigration and passenger lists were a number of people bearing the name Jones

-Jones Settlers in the United States in the 17th Century
+Jones Settlers in United States in the 17th Century

-Jones Settlers in the United States in the 18th Century
+Jones Settlers in United States in the 18th Century

-Jones Settlers in the United States in the 19th Century
+Jones Settlers in United States in the 19th Century